da-nial/E-Commerce-Website/README.md

 ## To Do

-Note that the backend and frontend are not connect to each other.
-And each can be run as a stand-alone projects.
-Though unprobable, if anyone is intersted in completing the project by glueing the parts together, PR's are welcome and appreciated!
+Note that the backend and frontend are not connected to each other, and each can be run as stand-alone projects.
+Though improbable, if anyone is interested in completing the project by gluing the parts together, pull requests (PRs) are welcome and appreciated!

 - [ ] Routing in Frontend
 - [ ] Connecting the Frontend to the Backend